top of page

 • Dec 23, 2025

-The market is flooded.
-A Master’s degree is the new Bachelor’s.
+The job market is flooded.
+A Master’s degree is now the new Bachelor’s.
 It has become a baseline filter, not much of a differentiator.

 • According to the World Economic Forum, the "half-life" of a learned professional skill is now just 5 years.
 This means that 10% to 20% of what you learned in university becomes obsolete every single year.